Dance Fitness 101

-You rarely need more than a good attitude, appropriate clothing, and proper shoes to participate in a dance fitness class.
-Dance fitness doesn't require specialty outfits or the like; rather, you want to wear flexible, lightweight clothing that will allow you a wide range of movements and help you stay cool as your body temperature warms up.
+It would be best if you rarely had more than the right attitude, appropriate clothing, and proper shoes to participate in a dance fitness class.
+Dance fitness doesn't require specialty outfits or the like; instead, you want to wear flexible, lightweight clothing that will allow you a wide range of movements and help you stay cool as your body temperature warms up.

 As for shoes, because of the multi-directional nature of dance fitness (i.e. moving forward, backward, and side-to-side) as well as the pivoting and turning that occurs, you will want to find trainers that can adapt and support your feet and legs.
 Unlike running shoes, dance fitness trainers don't feature a ton of padding and support like you might find with running shoes.
 They are more lightweight, feature smoother bottoms that don't grip a studio or gym floor too much, and sometimes even have pivot points on the soles.

 If you have experienced a lower leg injury before, like a sprained ankle, you may want to reinforce your joint with an orthopaedic brace or wrap to help prevent re-injury.
 Low-impact physical activity like that which you experience in dance fitness can itself be a method of injury prevention too.

 Unlike other fitness modalities like endurance running or playing sports, dance fitness is uniquely accessible to almost any group of people.
 Because the focus isn't on perfecting steps or choreography but instead getting a workout and having fun, people of all fitness levels can find it easy to modify movements while they participate.